The air company, Airzena, was established in September 1993.

 Aircraft Ground Handling

-Safety of airline operations remains the highest industry priority – compliance with IOSA standards and recommended practices helps an airline deliver operational safety in all key areas, as well as provides higher efficiency.
+Safety of airline operations remains the highest industry priority – compliance with IOSA standards and recommended practices helps our airline deliver operational safety in all key areas, as well as provide a higher level of efficiency.